Daniel J. Frey

 These people have desires.

-These desires must be filled no matter the cost.
+These desires must be fulfilled no matter the cost.

-No matter the cost to their community, their friendships, their family.
+No matter the cost to their community, their friendships, or their family.

 Psychology has defined them as sociopaths.

-Their desires, their passions, their pure lust must be gratified regardless of who they hurt.
+Their desires, their passions, and their pure lust must be gratified regardless of who they hurt.

-One such person caught in a web of evil was me.
+One such person caught in a web of evil was I.

 I was in a bad place of my own doing when evil entered my home.